threecuptea/spark_tutorial_2/README.md

            stage is transformation like *ByKey and re-partition, join, cogroup etc. which are involved shuffled read-write The boundary of tasks are decided by number of partitions of RDD that the stage is working on.
-The very root of data via textFile or hadoopFile are decided by inputFormat, ie HDFS block size (default = 64MB) groupByKey write whole object into memory buffer and reduceByKey only write aggregated value into memory The former requires more memory.
+The very root of data via textFile or hadoopFile are decided by inputFormat, ie HDFS block size (default = 64MB) groupByKey write whole objects into memory buffer and reduceByKey only write aggregated values into memory The former requires more memory.

            See http://blog.cloudera.com/blog/2015/03/how-to-tune-your-apache-spark-jobs-part-2/ for the guideline